 IMPACTS OF SAMPLE SIZE ON ESTIMATE VARIABILITY

-The smaller a population is in proportion to the total population, the higher the relative standard errors.
-Further disaggregation of data for these small populations produces even higher standard errors proportionately.
+The smaller a population is in proportion to the total population, the higher the associated errors.
+Further disaggregation of data for small populations produces even higher errors proportionately.
+For example:

 - In the 2015 SDAC, 23.9% of the total Aboriginal and Torres Strait Islander population had disability (excludes very remote areas and discrete Aboriginal and Torres Strait Islander Communities);